Fave

 Toi Tangata

-Check out the highlights from the Aroha in Action Family Start Hui to see what’s possible with a well-planned virtual event.
-We worked together with Tākai (Oranga Tamariki) to facilitate this full-day professional learning experience for over 500 Family Start whānau workers which included plenary sessions, breakout workshops and panel discussions.
-The goal of the hui was to build capability and confidence responding to and preventing family violence and sexual violence as part of Te Aorerekura.
+See what's possible with a well-designed virtual experience.
+We worked together with Tākai (Oranga Tamariki) to design and deliver Aroha in Action – a full-day professional learning event for over 500 Family Start whānau workers across Aotearoa.
+The event included plenary sessions, breakout workshops and panel discussions focused on building capability to respond to and prevent family violence and sexual violence as part of Te Aorerekura.

-Participants were supported by our team and everyone received a pack of rauemi to encourage ongoing learning and reflective practice before, during and after the hui.
+Our team supported participants throughout.
+Everyone received a pack of rauemi to encourage ongoing learning and reflective practice before, during and after the hui.

-Our mahi included experience design, kaikōrero selection and liaison, event logistics and management, participant support, technical direction, content editing and publishing.
+Our mahi spanned experience design, kaikōrero selection and liaison, logistics, participant support, technical direction and repurposing content to extend the reach of the hui

 • Noel Woods: